lucasfreitasvillela/pmv-si-2024-1-pe1-t1-shelfy/docs/context.md

 SPECIFIC OBJECTIVES:

-Encourage reading.
+To encourage reading.

-Help in the development of cultural and social positions.
+Help in the positioning development cultural and social positions.

-Provide organization tools when reading.
+To suplly organization tools when reading.

-Reach a broad and varied target audience.
+To reach a broad and varied target audience.

 Propose diversification of books.